dfe-analytical-services/ees-data-screener/README.md

 ###setup_file.R
 This file contains all of the functions used to screen the data.

+###screener-report.Rmd
+This file is where you select your data files and then run the EES Data Screener from.
+This then outputs a html report of the results of your screening.

 ###run.R
-This is the script with the master functions which load packages, and create the validation functions.
+This is a script that can used to load packages, read in files, and run the functions in the console.
-In here you can also load files and run the screener within the console if you need.

-###screener-report.Rmd
-This file is where you input your data files and then run the other two scripts from.
-This then outputs a html report of the results of your file's screening.